deep5050/Mr.Dclutterer/README.md

 ## About

-Are You An Internet Guy?
-Downloading Hundreds Of Files And Then Scrolling Over All Of Them To Find A Few?
+Are you an internet guy? downloading hundreds of files and then scrolling over all of them to find a few?
-Download Folder Is So Cluttered With Files That It Takes A Significant Amount Of Time To Open?
+Download folder is so cluttered with files that it takes a significant amount of time to open?
-As A Programmer Want To Remove Those Annoying Spaces From File Names In Bulk?
+As a programmer want to remove those annoying spaces from file names in bulk?

-Mr.D'Clutterer Is Then Going To Be A Life Saver Application For You :) Simply Drop A Folder Or Selected Files On To It To Make Them Organized In Fraction Of A Second.
+Mr.d'clutterer is then going to be a life saver application for you :) simply drop a folder or selected files on to it to make them organized in fraction of a second.

 ## Features

-1. Drag And Drop
+1. Drag and drop
-2. Rename Files On-The-Fly
+2. Rename files on-the-fly
-3. Aggregate Files By Extensions And Types (More Coming Soon..)
+3. Aggregate files by extensions and types (more coming soon..)
-4. Process Files Under Sub-Directories Too
+4. Process files under sub-directories too
-5. Quick Access To Settings From The Right Click Context-Menu :zap:
+5. Quick access to settings from the right click context-menu :zap:
-6. Minimal And Beautiful :heart:
+6. Minimal and beautiful :heart:
-7. Auto Updates Itself
+7. Auto updates itself
-8. Available Both For Linux & Windows
+8. Available both for linux & windows

 ## Download

-Download The Right Installer For Your OS From [Here](https://github.com/deep5050/Mr.Dclutterer/releases/latest)
+Download the right installer for your os from [Here](https://github.com/deep5050/Mr.Dclutterer/releases/latest)

 ## Note

-If You Are Looking For A Tiny Version Of This App Without A GUI That Works Right Form The File Managers' Right Click Menu, Check [NaughtyLust](https://github.com/deep5050/NaughtyLust) (Linux Only)
+If you are looking for a tiny version of this app without a gui that works right form the file managers' right click menu, check [NaughtyLust](https://github.com/deep5050/NaughtyLust) (Linux Only)

 ## Demo
  [![Mr. D'clutterer](./screenshots/youtube-demo.jpg)](https://www.youtube.com/embed/HZ6AtUOcP20 "Mr. D'clutterer")